Opimian Society: Working with the Provincial Liquor boards

 Opimian has always co-operated with local alcohol monopolies.
 All Opimian wines are officially imported and cleared by the respective liquor boards in each province, ensuring that all taxes and liquor mark ups are included in the pricing.
 Members order wine, which is then purchased on their behalf through the liquor boards and distributed through the Liquor Board stores and warehouses.

 Membership

-Members pay an annual fee of $89 + applicable taxes, depending on their province, with new members paying and additional $40 to cover the administrative costs of setting up an account.
+Members pay an annual fee of $99 + applicable taxes, depending on their province.